-Each kindergartner comes to us with a unique personality, learning style, and special gifts to contribute to the class.
-The role of our teachers is to find ways for each child to be successful, to be challenged but not overwhelmed, and to grow socially, emotionally and intellectually.
-Our goal is to ensure that each child develops a comfortable sense of belonging and feels confident that he or she is an important, contributing member of the group.
-When our kindergartners graduate, they are imbued with a sense that learning is fun and important and that school is a good place to be.
+Each kindergartner comes to us with a unique personality, learning style and special gifts to contribute to the class.
+The role of our kindergarten teachers is to find ways for each student to be successful, to be challenged but not overwhelmed, and to grow socially, emotionally and intellectually.
+Our goal is to ensure that each student develops a sense of belonging and feels confident that he/she is an important, contributing member of the class.
+When our kindergartners move forward, they are imbued with the knowledge that learning is fun and school is a wonderful place to be.

 How We Emphasize and Reinforce Skills in Kindergarten

 We use experiential learning, small group instruction for introduction of new concepts, and whole group practice for review and extension activities.
 The repetition and reinforcement of concepts is essential at this age.
-For an hour a day, we use center-oriented learning with our core centers being social studies, language, fine motor, library, computer, art, listening, writing, blocks, math, science, and manipulatives.
+For one hour a day, we use center-oriented learning with our core centers being social studies, language, writing, math, blocks, fine motor, library, computer, art, science and manipulatives.
 Our lessons include all five senses as often as possible; for example, when studying the fall season, we’ll write, sing, eat, smell, and feel as many “fall” things as possible.